P1P3TT1/desktop-story/README.md

 - **CSS Grid and Flexbox** for layout
 - **Custom SVG icons** for authentic desktop feel

-## ⚠️ Content Warning

-This story contains themes of psychological manipulation, medical experimentation, and identity confusion that some players may find disturbing.

 ## 📱 Compatibility

 Works best on desktop browsers.
 Mobile support is limited due to the desktop interface design.

-## 🎯 Target Audience

-Perfect for fans of:
-- Interactive fiction and ARGs (Alternate Reality Games)
-- Psychological thrillers
-- Desktop/computer simulation games
-- Mystery and investigation narratives

 ---